Decline of the Byzantine Empire: Fall of the theme system

-The disintegration of the Byzantine Empire's traditional military system, the 'theme' system, played a role in its decline.
-Under this arrangement, which was in its heyday from circa 650 to 1025, the empire was divided into several regions which contributed locally raised troops to the imperial armies.
+The disintegration of the Byzantine Empire's traditional military organization, the theme system, played a role in its decline.
+Under this arrangement, which was in its heyday from about 650 to 1025, the empire was divided into several regions which contributed locally raised troops to the imperial armies.
 The system provided an effective means of cheaply mobilizing large numbers of men, and the result was a comparatively large and powerful force – the army of the theme of Thrakesion alone had provided about 9,600 men in the period 902–936, for example.
 But from the 11th century onwards, the theme system was allowed to decay.
 This played a major role in the loss of Anatolia to the Turks at the end of that century.

 In the 12th century, the Komnenian dynasty re-established an effective military force.
 Manuel I Komnenos, for example, was able to muster an army of over 40,000 men.
 However, the theme system was never replaced by a viable long-term alternative, and the result was an empire that depended more than ever before on the strengths of each individual emperor or dynasty.
 The collapse of imperial power and authority after 1185 revealed the inadequacy of this approach.
 After the deposition of Andronikos I Komnenos in 1185, the dynasty of the Angeloi oversaw a period of military decline.
 From 1185 onwards, Byzantine emperors found it increasingly difficult to muster and pay for sufficient military forces, while the failure of their efforts to sustain their empire exposed the limitations of the entire Byzantine military system, dependent as it was on competent personal direction from the emperor.

-Despite the restoration under the Palaiologoi, Byzantium was never again a great power on the scale of the past.
+Despite the restoration under the Palaiologoi, Byzantium never reached the heights of its pre-1204 past.
 By the 13th century, the imperial army numbered a mere 6,000 men.
 As one of the main institutional strengths of the Byzantine state, the demise of the theme system left the empire lacking in underlying structural strengths.